David Girardi: College

-Giraradi starterd out as a graduate assistant at Seton Hill.
-Then he became the Quarterbacks coach at his alma mater Geneva.
-Then he coached at Northwestern from 2014 to 2017 as an Offensive quality control coach and Defensive graduate assistant.
-After that he was named the Quarterbacks coach for Lafayette where he coached for one year in 2018.
+Giraradi started out as a graduate assistant at Seton Hill.
+He later became the quarterbacks coach at his alma mater Geneva.
+He later coached at Northwestern from 2014 to 2017 as an offensive quality control coach and defensive graduate assistant.
+After that he was named the quarterbacks coach for Lafayette where he coached for one year in 2018.

 Kansas City Chiefs

-On January 29, 2018, the Chiefs hired Girardi as an Offensive quality control coach.
-In 2021 he was promoted to Assistant quarterbacks coach and Passing game analyst.
-On February 28, 2023, the Chiefs again promoted Girardi but this time to Quarterbacks Coach.
+On January 29, 2018, the Chiefs hired Girardi as an offensive quality control coach.
+In 2019, Girardi won his first Super Bowl when the Chiefs defeated the San Francisco 49ers 31–20 in Super Bowl LIV.
+In 2021 he was promoted to assistant quarterbacks coach and passing game analyst.
+In 2022, Girardi won his second Super Bowl when the Chiefs defeated the Philadelphia Eagles 38–35 in Super Bowl LVII.
+On February 28, 2023, the Chiefs again promoted Girardi but this time to quarterbacks coach.
+In 2023, Girardi won his third Super Bowl when the Chiefs defeated the 49ers 25–22 in Super Bowl LVIII.